HOW CAN I HELP BEES

-One of the easiest ways that you and I can help bees is by planting bee-friendly gardens, full of flowers that bees love to feed from.
+One of the easiest ways that to help bees is planting bee-friendly gardens, full of flowers that bees love to feed from.
 Bees need food, so they can help pollinate our food.

 Bees will forage on these flowers for nectar and pollen, which provide carbohydrates and protein for growth and energy.
 Well-nourished bees are more capable of fending off disease and parasites.